Battle of Ebenezer Church

 Confederate casualties were not reported but Wilson's force captured 300 of Forrest's men and 3 artillery pieces.
 Wilson's command had 12 killed and 40 wounded.
 Forrest received a slight saber wound, which he later said would have been fatal if the Union officer, Captain James D. Taylor, had been able to strike him with the point rather than the blade.
 Forrest killed Taylor, the last of 33 men he killed during the war, with a pistol shot.
+His personal heroics in the battle came at the expense of neglecting the defense of Selma.